calitrix/oqm/README.md

 const authors = map(rows, AuthorWithArticles)
 ```

-The `map` function will no group the result by author id and construct a result which
+The `map` function will group the result by author id and construct a result which

 - contains a single object for each unique author (identified by id)
 - assigns the array of articles to each author